seansica/resume/edit-me/cms/hobbies.md

 Occasionally, I also like to tackle personal coding projects.
 Lately, I have been working on a bot that monitors Shopify websites and notifies me via Discord when inventory is re-stocked.
 The app is fully serverless on AWS (Lambda, DDB, etc.).
 I also occasionally like to study and practice algo-trading on QuantConnect.

 I like to read.
-I particularly enjoy works that heavily emphasize philosophy; for instance: Gene Wolfe's Book of the New Sun.
+I particularly enjoy works that heavily emphasize philosophy, such as Gene Wolfe's _Book of the New Sun_.
 Does this prove how smart I am?

 I also like to exercise.
 I particularly enjoy running.
 I am not a marathoner or anything like that, but I try to run a 5K at least a few times per week.
 I also do some heavy lifting in the off seasons.
 I almost squatted 2x my body weight this year!

-I like to snowboard when it gets cold; although (unfortunately) nowadays I usually only make it to the slopes once per season.
+I like to snowboard when it gets cold, but nowadays I only make it to the slopes once or twice per season.
 So little time!